richard-lyman/amotoen/README.markdown

 to a unique name that might have been tangentially related to PEGs.
 You might even successfully define 'shortest path' as some stream-of-consciousness process.

-I tend to pronounce Amotoen with a phonetic style that follows: Ah-moe-toe-in.
+I tend to pronounce Amotoen with a style that follows: Am-o-toe-n.
 I tend to place emphasis on the 'toe'.